netdata/netdata/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-apache.md

 which can typically be found at `/etc/httpd/conf.d/mod_evasive.conf` or `/etc/apache2/mods-enabled/evasive.conf`.

 The `DOSPageCount` option sets the limit of the number of requests from a single IP address for the same page per page interval, which is usually 1 second.
 The default value is `2` requests per second.
-Clearly, Netdata's typical usage will exceed that threshold, and `mod_evasive` will add your IP address to a blocklist.
+Netdata's typical usage will exceed that threshold, and `mod_evasive` will add your IP address to a blocklist.

 Our users have found success by setting `DOSPageCount` to `30`.
-Try this, and raise the value if you continue to see 403 errors while accessing the dashboard.
+Try this and raise the value if you continue to see 403 errors while accessing the dashboard.

 ```text